-The HTA has given advice to the DI with respect to the Governance and Quality Systems, Premises, Facilities and Equipment, and Disposal standards.
+The HTA has given advice to the DI with respect to the Governance and Quality Systems and Disposal standards, as well as to licence management.

 The HTA has assessed the establishment as suitable to be licensed for the activities specified.